microsoft/Comparative-Analysis-for-Sustainability-Solution-Accelerator/Deployment/docs/ArchitectureDescription.md

 **1 Upload / Register Document for AI analysis**

-User Samuel logs into the Power App and uploads a sustainability reports he & his colleagues would use to create Benchmarking & Gap Analysis reports.
+The user (Sustainability Manager or Head of Extra-Financial Reporting) logs into the Power App and uploads a sustainability reports he & his (she & her) colleagues would use to create Benchmarking & Gap Analysis reports.
 Power Automate sends these documents to backend services so they are ready to be processed.

 The services in Azure hosted in `Document Pods` perform below tasks: